 Related Reading: Is Oregon a Community Property State?

 Jurisdiction And Child Custody

 As with most areas of divorce, children complicate matters.
 Jurisdiction is no different.
 We touched above on how different states rule on child custody.
 But establishing jurisdiction in custody cases is another issue entirely.

 While spouses can consent to another state having jurisdiction in a divorce, that’s not necessarily the case with custody decisions.

 This is where the Uniform Child Custody Jurisdiction and Enforcement Act comes into play.
 Established in the late 1960s, and adopted by every state by 1981, the UCCJEA is a statute that determines jurisdiction in cases involving children.

-It’s a complicated set of rules and regulations that establish a child’s “home state” in these situations.
+It’s a complicated set of rules and regulations that establish a child’s “home state” in custody situations.

 Designed to serve the well-being and best interests of minor children, the home state is usually where the child lived for the previous six months or one where the child has substantial connections.

 These are just a few ways that illustrate the importance of where you file for divorce.
 Jurisdiction impacts many areas of the process, and it’s vital to know how.
-State laws often vary in ways you never expect.
+State laws often vary in small but significant ways you never expect.